magpie-ea/magpie-backend/README.md

 6. Run `mix deps.get; mix ecto.create; mix ecto.migrate` in the app folder.

 7. Run `npm install` to install the frontend dependencies.
+(Note that your local Node.js version needs to be <= 14 due to the version constraint from `node-sass`.)

 8. Run `mix phx.server` to run the server on `localhost:4000`.